gobbyo/IoT/docs/tutorial-deployiothub.md

 - **Cost management**.
 Resource groups can be used to manage costs associated with your Azure resources.
 For example, you can use a resource group to monitor and track the costs of your resources, and apply tags to your resources to help you better understand how your costs are being incurred.
 - **Resource management**.
 Resource groups provide a convenient way to manage the lifecycle of your Azure resources.
 For example, you can use a resource group to deploy, update, and delete resources as a group, rather than managing them individually.
 - **Access control**.
 Resource groups can be used to control access to your Azure resources.
 For example, you can use resource policies or role-based access control to grant or restrict access to specific resource groups or resources within them.

-Overall, creating a resource group for your Azure services can provide a number of benefits, including improved organization, cost management, resource management, and access control.

 Before starting this section be sure to open Visual Studio (VS) Code, select the `Terminal > New Terminal...` menu and [Authenticate your Azure Subscription](howto-connecttoazure.md) using the PowerShell (PS) session.